Gram21/Gram21.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Rule of AI: Hard problems are easy.
-Easy problems are hard.
+subtitle: "The Rule of AI: Hard problems are easy.
+Easy problems are hard."

 profile:
   align: right